animate-css/animate.css/README.md

 @import "animate.less";
 ```

+Check my sample`bootstrap.less` file for an example of how to implement this with your Bootstrap project.

+`animate.less` is 60kb and `animate.min.less` is 48kb.

 ###Inside your HTML
 Add the class `animated` to an element, along with any of the animation names.
 That's it!
 You've got a CSS animated element.
 Super!

 For example: